 Everyone has their own needs and wants, and the most important thing is that you find the kitchen appliance that best suits these.
 By offering these main points of comparison, we hope to be a help in that decision.

 For the Air Fryer Bro, it didn’t take long for me to switch to the air fryer.
-To be honest, I hadn’t touched a deep fat fryer for many years anyway, air fryer or not!
-A deep fat fryer is just too smelly and annoying to clean (in my opinion).
+To be honest, I hadn’t touched a deep-fat fryer for many years anyway, air fryer or not!
+A deep-fat fryer is just too smelly and annoying to clean (in my opinion).
 Not to mention all that excess oil hanging around my kitchen is a fire risk!!
-So, after trying an air fryer there is no turning back!
+So, after trying an air fryer, there is no turning back!
 Less oil is the way to go for me!

 What do you think?
 We would love to hear your ideas and opinions in the comments section below!
 Do you have an air fryer or deep fryer?
 Which one do you choose to cook in more?